Video: Sunseeker 161 Interior Revealed

 by Miranda Blazeby

-The yacht is due to begin construction at Dutch yard Icon Yachts after the yard confirmed the sale of its first metal-built superyacht last month.
+The yacht has now begun construction at Dutch yard Icon Yachts after the yard confirmed the sale of its first metal-built superyacht.

 Another social area sits on the wheelhouse deck, which features a circular wooden dining table for 10 and access to the "contemporary" interior.
 Forward of the wheelhouse is another large bespoke circular seating area, which is separated from the aft dining space and boasts 360 degree views.